younglim/developer.gov.sg/collections/_posts/2022-07-08-cryptographic-key.md

   - key management service
 ---

 Encryption is an important aspect of protecting data in the cloud using cryptographic keys.
-Data are encrypted at rest and decrypted for processing.
+Data is encrypted at rest and decrypted for processing.
 Managing cryptographic keys is thus pivotal to securing the confidentiality and integrity of data in the cloud.

 This article covers the securing of the key management lifecycle for cloud data protection and the risks and mitigations.